-- Once your swimmer(s) pass through the course finish line (marked by two timekeeping boats) and you meet them on the other side, let them re-board your boat and hold there, waiting for instructions by radio on how and when they should proceed into the cove for the finale.
+- Once your swimmer(s) pass through the course finish line, you meet them on the other side, let them re-board your boat and hold there, waiting for instructions by radio on how and when they should proceed into the cove for the finale.

 - The Bay Parade finale takes place in McCovey Cove; swimmers, kayakers, and stand up paddleboarders are filmed entering the cove by a San Francisco Giants cameraperson standing on the walkway outside AT&T Park.
 Boats are instructed to stay outside the cove or to the far south side of the cove so they do not block the camera.

-- Swimmers exit the water at South Beach Yacht Harbor, while boats navigate back to Pier 40 to tie up at the public dock (unless another docking point has been arranged ahead of time).
+- Swimmers exit the water at South Beach Yacht Harbor, while boats navigate to assigned docks.
 Captains and crew are then invited to join the party at The Yard, walking distance from Pier 40.

 ROWBOATS: Rowboats are needed to support the swim to ensure the safety of all participants.
 Once you register as a rowboat to support the swim course, you will be provided with additional details via email about your role in the parade.